 While most bicyclists and pedestrians get around without a problem, occasionally, disaster strikes.
 As pedestrians and cyclists have little protection against a vehicle’s impact, these accidents are particularly dangerous and often result in serious injuries.
-In 2013, over 4700 pedestrians were killed in motor vehicle accidents, and over 150,000 victims were injured when struck by a vehicle.
+In 2020, over 6,500 pedestrians were killed by collisions with motor vehicles, and approximately 104,000 victims were injured when struck by a vehicle.
 Bicycle accidents and pedestrian accidents are dangerous.

 When vehicles injure pedestrians and cyclists, it is often due to driver negligence.
 Pedestrians and cyclists are at a heightened risk of being hit by a car when drivers: